China

 Local government system

-There are three layers of plans in the policy related to spatial planning and territorial development in China; socioeconomic development plans, national spatial plans (land use plans), and urban and rural plans.
+The spacial policy in China is related to three planning systems; the socioeconomic development plans, the national spatial plans (land use plans), and the urban and rural plans.

-Socioeconomic development plans are drafted at the national, provincial, and county levels.
+Socioeconomic development plans are created in each of the four administrative levels of the national, the provincial, the prefecture, and the county level.

-National spatial plans (land use plans) are drafted at the national, provincial, prefectural, county, and township levels.
+The national spatial plans (land use plans) are created in each of the five levels of the national, the provincial, the prefecture level, the county, and the township level.

 Figure:System of Spatial Policy in China